atrebyy/Todo/README.md

-# Django Application Setup
+# Todo Application Setup

-This guide will help you set up and run the Django application from the repository on your local machine.
+This guide will help you set up and run the Todo application from the repository on your local machine.

 ## Prerequisites